 When you look to expand your home network, especially for wired clients, you will likely need a couple of network switches.
-This post will explain in simple terms what they are, when you’d need one, and if so, which one to get.
+This post explains them in simple terms and helps you get started with one.

-Before continuing, it’s a good idea to understand what a router is, though you’ll have a quick refresh on that below.
+Before continuing, it’s a good idea to understand what a router is, though you’ll get a quick refresh below.

 Network switches: The straightforward way to expand a wired network

-To have a local network, you first need a router, which includes a wide-area-network (WAN) port to connect to an Internet source and then a few local-area-network (LAN) ports to host wired clients, such as a desktop computer, a game console, or, well, a network switch.
+To have a local network, you first need a router with a wide-area network (WAN) port to connect to the Internet and several local-area network (LAN) ports to host wired clients, such as a desktop computer, a game console, or, well, a network switch.

-So, a network switch is first and foremost a wired device.
-However, it’s a special one because its primary job is to add more LAN ports to the router so that the system can host more wired devices.
+So, a network switch is first and foremost a wired device itself.
+However, it’s a special one because its primary job is to add more LAN ports to the router, allowing the system to host more wired devices.

-Network switches come in all different sizes, from just a few to 48 ports or even more, and you can also daisy-chain switches to have even more ports.
-The port grade decides the performance of a switch.
-Nowadays, Gigabit switches are commonplace (and very affordable), with Multi-Gig switches being on the rise.
+Network switches come in all different sizes, from just a few to 48 ports or even more, and, as mentioned, you can daisy-chain switches to have even more ports.
+The port grade determines a switch’s performance.
+Nowadays, Gigabit switches are the minimum (and very affordable), with Multi-Gig switches being the standard.

 After that, different types of switches can do more than just add more ports.
 But before we continue, let’s address an old elephant in the room: the network hub.